Reletter

 • Liane Cooper

 I write about the impossible pain of child loss and grief that doesn't resolve.
-For those carrying loss too heavy for “hope” or tidy answers— honest words for people grieving deeply.
-Rooted in two infant losses.
+Having lost two newborns in two years, I write for them, for myself and for those carrying loss too heavy for tidy answers— just honest words.
 Written under a pseudonym.

 • Portia Barton